Universal Analog Computation: Fra\"iss\'e Limits of Dynamical Systems: Abstract

 \section{Abstract}

-Analog computation is an alternative to digital computation, that has recently re-gained prominence, since it includes neural networks.
+Analog computation is an alternative to digital computation, that has recently re-gained prominence, since it includes neural networks and neuromorphic computing.
 Further important examples are cellular automata and differential analyzers.
 While analog computers offer many advantages, they lack a notion of universality akin to universal digital computers.
-Since analog computers are best formalized as dynamical systems, we review scattered results on universal dynamical systems, identifying four senses of universality and connecting to coalgebra and domain theory.
+Since analog computers are best formalized as dynamical systems, we review scattered results on universal dynamical systems.
+We identify four senses of universality and connect to the two main general theories of computation: coalgebra and domain theory.
 For nondeterministic systems, we construct a universal system as a Fra\"{i}ss\'{e} limit.
 It not only is universal in many of the identified senses, it also is unique in additionally being homogeneous.
 For deterministic systems, a universal system cannot exist, but we provide a simple method for constructing subclasses of deterministic systems with a universal and homogeneous system.
 This way, we introduce sofic proshifts: those systems that are limits of sofic shifts.
 In fact, their universal and homogeneous system even is a limit of shifts of finite type and has the shadowing property.